web-extend/web-extend/docs/guide/entrypoints.md

 # Entrypoints

-WebExtend uses the file system to parse entry files and generate the corresponding feilds of `manifest.json`.
-Overview [the mapping relationship](./project-structure.html#manifest-mapping).
+WebExtend uses the file system to parse entry files and generate the corresponding feilds for `manifest.json`.

 ::: info